 Dr. Mitchell: Students who are not African Americans and who are unfamiliar with the African American religious tradition have always been welcome to participate in this course and their presence has always enriched the discussions in this seminar.
 Their participation in the course will likely lead them to see that faith is never divorced from economic and socio-political life.

 Experience Wesley and learn from its world-class scholars by taking a class YOUR way this Fall - online, on-campus or in a blended online/on-campus class.
-There is still time to register for a Fall term 2021 course - classes begin the last week of August.
+There is still time to register for a 2022 J-Term class (January Term featuring 1-2 week intensive courses with classwork submitted later online) or Spring Term courses.
+Registration ends December 13, 2021.

 Learn more and apply by going to https://wesleyseminary.edu/admissions/try-a-class-2/